snscaimito/snscaimito.github.com/resume/index.markdown

 Learn more about selected <a href="engagements.html">client engagements</a> and about the <a href="speaking.html">public speaking</a> I did so far.

 ## Facets
-As a [T-shaped person](http://en.wikipedia.org/wiki/T-shaped_skills) I don't identify with a single activity.
+As a [T-shaped person](http://en.wikipedia.org/wiki/T-shaped_skills) I don't identify myself with a single activity.
 So what I do during my wake hours of any given day can best be described as facets.
 Some facets are:

 <dl class="resume">
 	<dt>Author</dt>